Skip to content

 Athens

-It has an extraordinary collection of artifacts and works of art from the Neolithic to the Roman period.
+It has an extraordinary collection of artefacts and works of art from the Neolithic to the Roman period.
 There is a permanent exhibition and special exhibitions throughout the year, for which three rooms in the building are reserved.

 The following departments are the most visited in the museum in Athens: Prehistoric Collection, Sculpture, Bronze, Vases and Small Art, Jewelry, Glass Collection, and some other collections of historical pieces.